gurpreet998/Telecom-Churn-Analysis/README.md

-# 📞 Telecom Churn Analysis and Prediction – Power BI & ML Project
+# 📞 Telecom Churn Analysis and Prediction – Power BI & Machine Learning Project

 An interactive Power BI dashboard project designed to analyze customer churn behavior for a telecom company.
 This solution helps understand churn drivers and patterns using demographic, behavioral, geographic, and service usage dimensions.